Portage County is proud to provide high quality Emergency Medical Services (EMS) to it's citizens and visitors.

 - Wild Rose

-Emergency Medical Responders (EMRs) are also known as first responders and are volunteers within their communities and are certified by the State of Wisconsin.
-Many of the responders are also trained the Emergency Medical Technician (EMT) level.
-They are dispatched when an ambulance is called and often arrive first to provide care and sometimes life-saving interventions such as rescue breathing, defibrillation or bleeding control before the ambulance arrives.
+Emergency Medical Responders (EMRs), formerly known as medical first responders, are volunteers within their communities and are certified by the State of Wisconsin.
+Many of the responders are also trained to the Emergency Medical Technician (EMT) level or beyond.
+They are dispatched when an ambulance is called and most often arrive first to provide care and sometimes life-saving interventions such as rescue breathing, defibrillation, or bleeding control before the ambulance arrives.
 EMRs and EMTs can also administer some emergency medications.
-After the ambulance arrives, EMRs continue to assist in patient care and play an important role in scene management, lifting help and safety.
+After the ambulance arrives, EMRs continue to assist in patient care and play an important role in scene management, lifting assistance, and safety.

 McCain Foods and Worzalla Publishing also have EMR groups within their organizations.

 The Emergency Medical Responder groups welcome new members.
-Contact Portage County Emergency Management/ EMS at 715-346-1399 for more information about volunteering.
+Contact the Sheriff's Office Emergency Medical Services Division at 715-346-1399 for more information about volunteering.

-All emergency calls for help in Portage County go to the Portage County Sheriff’s Communications Center.
+All emergency calls for help in Portage County go to the Portage County Sheriff’s Office Communications Center.
 Highly trained public safety telecommunicators follow established protocols and procedures to obtain important information from callers, dispatch the appropriate emergency resources, and then stay on the phone to give the caller life-saving medical instructions when needed.
-The dispatchers maintain communication with the responders throughout the call and help coordinate other resources or information when requested.
+The dispatchers maintain communication with the responders throughout the call and help coordinate other resources or information as needed.